musqz/build-skippy-xd-appimg/README.md

-# Automatic skippy-xd AppImage Builder
+# Automatic skippy-xd AppImage Builder (64 bit only)

 Build the latest Skippy-XD as a portable AppImage.